-His work on the people in the Exclusion Zone around Chernobyl and his series about the AZOV battalion in Ukraine are published among others in VICE Magazine and NRC Handelsblad.
-It is also nominated for the 2015 SO Dutch Photography Awards.
+His series about the Exclusion Zone around Chernobyl and the right wing AZOV battalion in Ukraine were published in NRC Handelsblad and VICE Magazine.
+He was also nominated for the SO Dutch Photography Awards 2015.

 2015 - SO 2015 (Selection of Dutch Photography)